Salesforce-VyTien/acceptance-tests/README.md

 Environment configurations can be added in the tests/_envs directory.

 Add the `--html` switch to get a pretty report file.

+###Debugging tests
 Output ends up in `tests/_output`, which would include screenshots if a test fails.

+To print test steps `codecept run -vv test_name`

+To receive detailed output, tests can be executed with the --debug option or `codecept run -vvv test_name`

+You may print any information inside a test to the console using the codecept_debug() function.

+You can pause execution within a test using the $I->pauseExecution().
+The test will stop the scenario in that place and wait for Enter to be pressed.
+The pauseExecution works only in debug mode  (-vv or -vvv or --debug).

+Pausing is most helpful during browser tests.

+To get a screenshot during a particular step of a test (especially good for headless browser:
+$I->makeScreenshot('name_of_my_screenshot');
+// saved to: tests/_output/debug/name_of_my_screenshot.png

 ## Create a new test